ujjwalsharma11/ICP-580A1448-2026-REPO/Week2/README.md

 - Residual distribution
 - Feature importance
 - `house_price_model.joblib`

-The saved model is intended to be reused in Project 8 (Model Deployment API).
+The trained model is saved as `house_price_model.joblib` for future predictions and experimentation.